Antoine M. Garibaldi

 Nationally regarded for his prolific fundraising at several universities, during his leadership at Detroit Mercy he obtained more than $215 million, which included exceeding a historic $100 million comprehensive campaign by $14.6 million, as well as more than $60 million from foundations, corporations, and federal and state governments.
 In his final year, a record $20.2 million was raised, the largest amount ever from alumni and friends of the university.
 In 2021, the Council for Advancement and Support of Education (CASE) selected Detroit Mercy and only two other independent universities to receive its 2020 Educational Fundraising Award in Overall Performance for its “exceptional fundraising over the previous three years.”
 The award also recognized the university’s significant increase in alumni gifts and its successful campaign.
 Detroit Mercy’s endowment also nearly quadrupled to $100 million during his presidency.
 Other significant achievements during his tenure included investments of more than $82 million in facilities renovation, new construction and the acquisition of a new campus in Novi, Michigan; the development and implementation of innovative enrollment-focused programs such as the University of Detroit Mercy Catholic Education Grant and the 2018 undergraduate and tuition re-set; the Build a Boundless Future re-branding and marketing program; and the 2017-19 comprehensive visioning initiative, Detroit Mercy 2020: Envisioning a Boundless Future, which provided a voluntary early separation incentive for employees; attainment of a two-year $20 million institutional budget reduction goal; a university-wide academic program review that led to the new Master‘s Entry Advanced Generalist Nursing degree and the April 2021 doctor of optometry degree application to the Accreditation Council on Optometric Education; and extensive assessments of campus facilities use.
 The latter review reduced deferred maintenance on the McNichols Campus by $50 million with the construction of a $15 million addition to the Student Union that relocated administrative offices from the Fisher Administration Center.

 In addition to campus-based accomplishments, President Emeritus Garibaldi is widely recognized for establishing multiple new initiatives and partnerships with Detroit neighborhoods, especially Live6 Alliance, an economic development organization he co-founded with The Kresge Foundation in 2015.
-He is the founding and current board chair of Live6 Alliance.
-More highlights of his presidency are featured in a special April 2022 publication, Catalyst for Transformation.
+He continues to serve as its founding board chair.
+Highlights of his presidency are featured in a special April 2022 publication, Catalyst for Transformation.

 In addition to his scholarly writing and research on numerous educational topics, his expertise has been utilized as an expert witness in the Alabama and Mississippi higher education desegregation cases.
-He is nationally recognized for his leadership and service on the boards of more than a hundred non-profit organizations, national higher education associations, and universities, including Georgetown, Seton Hall, University of St. Thomas and the previous Wheeling Jesuit University.
-He has chaired the boards of the 700-member Council of Independent Colleges and the American Association for Higher Education; currently chairs the Detroit Metro Convention and Visitors Bureau and Live6 Alliance; and is secretary of the Council for Higher Education Accreditation’s board.
+He is nationally recognized for his leadership and service on the boards of more than a hundred non-profit organizations, national higher education associations, and universities, including Georgetown, Seton Hall, University of St. Thomas and the former Wheeling Jesuit (now Wheeling) University.
+He has chaired the boards of the more than 700-member Council of Independent Colleges and the former American Association for Higher Education, is the immediate past chair of the Detroit Metro Convention and Visitors Bureau (Visit Detroit) and is secretary of the Council for Higher Education Accreditation’s board.

 A selective list of his many awards includes honorary doctorates from University of Holy Cross (LA), Seton Hall University, Gannon University and University of Saint Thomas (MN); University of Minnesota’s Outstanding Achievement Award; Howard University’s Alumni Award for Distinguished Postgraduate Achievement; the Papal Honor of Knight of St. Gregory the Great; the International Salute to Dr. Martin Luther King, Jr.’s National Service Award; and Crain’s Detroit Business “100 Most Connected People in Detroit” and DBusiness magazine’s “The Detroit 500,” which recognizes metro Detroit and Michigan’s most powerful business leaders.
-Since August 2022, he has been Grand Sire Archon (president) of Sigma Pi Phi Fraternity, the oldest international African American fraternity also known as “The Boulé.”
+Between 2022 and 2024, he served as Grand Sire Archon (president) of Sigma Pi Phi Fraternity, the oldest international African American fraternity also known as “The Boulé.”
 He is also a Life Member of Alpha Phi Alpha Fraternity, Inc.

 A native of New Orleans, he received his undergraduate degree magna cum laude in Sociology from Howard University and his Ph.D. in Educational Psychology from the University of Minnesota.